Brisbane (Year 1)

 PE

-PE lessons are taught twice weekly on a Monday and a Friday this term.
+PE lessons are taught on a Tuesday this term.
 Children will continue to get changed as they did in Auckland class so please bring kit in on the first day of term and it will go home for a wash at the end of term.
-On Mondays children will work on ball skills outside and on Fridays working on building their fitness skills.
+On Tuesdays children will be learning about net and wall games and begin to use a racket with more accuracy.